 He is not just an ambassador of the blues, which he dreamed of.
 B.B.
 King is universally hailed as the reigning king of the blues and the single most important electric guitarist of the last half century.
 His style of soloing based on fluid string bending and weeping vibrato – together with his staccato picking style – has influenced virtually every blues and rock guitarist that followed.
 His gritty and confident voice – capable of wringing every nuance from any lyric – provides a worthy match for his passionate playing.
 He started performing at home in Mississippi in the early 1940s, made his first recordings in Memphis in the late ‘40s and played 250-300 shows a year until his seventies.
-Still, at the age of 87, he appears at 100 shows a year.
+B.B.
+King passed away on 14 May 2015 at the age of 89.

 Riley B. King was born in a small cabin on a cotton plantation outside of Berclair, Mississippi on September 16, 1925, son of Albert King and Nora Ella Farr.
 When he was four, his father abandoned the family.
 His mother was too poor to raise her son, so Riley was raised by his maternal grandmother in nearby Kilmichael, Mississippi.